MSRConnections/Azure-training-course/Content/On-Demand High Throughput and High Performance Computing in Azure/SLURM Linux Cluster HOL/SLURM Linux Cluster HOL.md

 In this lab you learned how simple it is to create blob storage containers using the Azure portal.

 <a name="Exercise4"></a>
-## Exercise 4: Updating the script files with your Azure information.
+## Exercise 4: Update the script files with your Azure information

 With the SLURM cluster initialized and running, you now need to configure the job scripts with the information from your Azure account.
 In the same directory as this file is a directory called SLURMSource.
 You will need to edit the files so you will start with copying the directory to a new location.
 On OS X or Linux, it is probably safer to use terminal programs instead of graphical editors, especially on OS X, can change line endings and break the scripts.
 If you are used to vi or EMACS, you are in good shape.
 If you're not comfortable with those editors, OS X and most Linux operating systems come with [Pico](https://en.wikipedia.org/wiki/Pico_%28text_editor%29), or derivatives _nano_ or _rnano_ which are very simple to use.
 If you are on Windows, notepad works file.